existancepy/bss-macro-py/README.md

 *Due to  the code, it is unlikely to work on windows/linux thanks to the retina display.*
 I can release a window-compatible one, but ~im lazy~

+**Installation**

 Install python v3.9.5: https://www.python.org/downloads/release/python-395/
 **Check "Add python to path"  in the installation window**

+1. Create a folder anywhere (it will be where the macro files are stored)

-1.Open terminal/command line
+2.Open terminal/command line
 Optional: Create a python venv

-2.Run the following command:
+3.Run the following command:

-  **pip install pyautogui pillow opencv-python**
+  *pip install pyautogui pillow opencv-python*

+4.

+**Setup**

+4. Go to settings.txt and edit the settings there.
+A more in-depth explaination of what each setting does is to come soon
+5. Go to save.txt and edit the resolution.
+You can find it by clicking on the apple icon on the top bar menu -> about this mac -> displays
+ *if you cant find save.txt, that means that I have updated the code.
+You can adjust the resolution at settings.txt

+ **Launching the program**

-3. Navigate to the folder where the e_macro.py file is using the "cd" command:
+5. Navigate to the folder created in step 1 using the "cd" command:

   *eg cd desktop/bee_swarm_macro*

-4. run the program with the following command:
+6. run the program with the following command:

-  **python e_macro.py**
+  *python e_macro.py*

 *During the runtime, you may be prompted to enable certain permissions in your system and security settings.
 Do enable those.*